anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter02.md

 leverages [iperf](https://github.com/esnet/iperf) (both TCP and UDP modes) and [Netperf](https://github.com/HewlettPackard/netperf/).

-At the time of writing, no KPI is defined in Anuket chapters which would have asked for an update of the default SLA proposed in [Functest Kubernetes Benchmarking](https://git.opnfv.org/functest-kubernetes/tree/docker/benchmarking?h=stable/v1.21).
+At the time of writing, no KPI is defined in Anuket CNTT chapters which would have asked for an update of the default SLA proposed in [Functest Kubernetes Benchmarking](https://git.opnfv.org/functest-kubernetes/tree/docker/benchmarking?h=stable/v1.21).